ABOUT: Creatives on Campus is a co-operative learning community and lifestyle program for emerging college students, drop-outs, and recent graduates.

 Hosted in Brittanie Tea’s home.

-Health & Wellness - Our active learning approach provides many opportunities for students to positively cope within collaborative work spaces, using their strengths, gifts, and personal creative contributions ongoing.
+Beauty, Health & Wellness- Our active learning approach provides many opportunities for students to positively cope within collaborative work spaces, discovering and applying their strengths, gifts, and personal creative contributions ongoing.

-Teaching & Learning - As a measure for learning, participants partner within lower-level student mentorship opportunities, leading many of the training and mentorship segments for middle and high-school students.
+The Teaching & Learning Exchange - As a measure for learning, participants partner within lower-level student mentorship opportunities, leading many of the training and mentorship segments for middle and high-school students.

 Brand Development - Whether supporting a brand leader with an assigned project initiative, or launching and developing their own ideas, students contribute significant value to growing brands.